Feedback rectifiable pairs and stabilization of switched linear systems: Introduction

-In this contribution we generalize the results from \cite{WulHR21} for switched systems with two subsystems of arbitrary order.
 The following section gives a formal problem statement in the context of the stabilization of switched linear systems.
 We recall the seminal result of Moore \cite{Moo76} which gives necessary and sufficient conditions for the eigenstructure assignment problem for a single linear time-invariant system.
 Our approach exploits this result in order to rectify the eigenstructure of two subsystems.
 To this effect we introduce the notion of feedback rectifiable pairs, which states the existence of a feedback for every subsystem with the property that the closed-loop subsystems have the same eigenvectors; for details see Definition~\ref{def:fbrect} below.
-It turns out that the eigenspaces of two subsystems may only be rectified if the assigned eigenvalues satisfy certain conditions, see Example~\ref{ex:lambda_mu}.
+It turns out that in some cases the eigenspaces of the subsystems may only be rectified if the assigned eigenvalues satisfy certain conditions, see Example~\ref{ex:lambda_mu}.
 In Proposition \ref{prop:wieWHR} we formulate necessary and sufficient conditions for the feedback rectifiability of pairs for two subsystems.
 Essentially the intersection of two subspaces determined by the subsystems has to span the whole space in order to allow for an arbitrary assignment of the eigenvalues.
 This subspace can be described by a polynomial matrix as elaborated in Section \ref{sec:regular_case}.
-The rectifiability can be characterised via properties of a polynomial matrix in Theorem~\ref{thm:main_real} and Theorem \ref{thm:main_cplx}.
+The rectifiability can be characterized via properties of a polynomial matrix in Theorem~\ref{thm:main_real} and Theorem~\ref{thm:main_cplx}.
 Further, we propose a constructive procedure to calculate the polynomial matrix in Corollary \ref{cor:schnitt_mit_echelon}.
 With this characterization at hand, the eigenvalues and eigenvectors for the closed-loop subsystems can be chosen and the respective feedback matrices that stabilize the switched system for arbitrary switching are readily obtained, see Algorithm \ref{alg:F}.